deis/k8s-claimer/README.md

 #### `200 OK`

-This response code is returned along with the below response body if a lease could be successfully acquired.
+This response code is returned along with the below response body if a lease was successfully acquired.

 ```json